01 · 06

 Question scripts.

-A script for each witness, tailored to their role and the issues raised.
-In the production product, you can edit any question, add your own, and run the meeting in the app with live transcription.
-For now, copy the questions into your usual meeting tool and run the meeting as normal.
+A script for each witness, tailored to their role and the reviewed issues.
+Edit any question, remove anything unhelpful, and add your own.
+For now, copy the reviewed questions into your usual meeting tool and run the meeting as normal.

 Cross-referencing the notes against the issues and the documents.